lucasbasquerotto/cloud/README.md

 ### Main Step - Nodes - Finish

-This step creates a file in the node with the environment repository commit, to skip newer deployments with the same commit (see [Main Step - Nodes - Wait for the hosts to be ready](#main-step---nodes---wait-for-the-hosts-to-be-ready)).
+This step creates a file in the node with the environment repository commit, to skip newer deployments with the same commit (see [Main Step - Nodes - Setup](#main-step---nodes---setup)).

 ### Main Step - Final Services